sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 ![GitLab Issue Board](../images/removeme-gitlab-issueboard.png)

-**Figure 3:** *The Issue Board can be grouped by Epic.*
+**Figure 3:** *The Issue Board can be grouped by Epic.
+Issues without an Epic are part of unorganized backlog.
+They should be gathered into Epic's during spring planning sessions.*

 ## How to define The Epics

+Forming the Epics and Issues is difficult.
+It can take a company months or even years to actually start learning how to scope things.
+The following approaches should help you get started.

 ### Approach 1: Start from Level 3

-This is user-centric approach.
+This is user-centric approach: start from user needs.
 Idea is to look at the **User Profiles** and find commonalities.
 This will likely require a brainstorming session with the team.
 It might be a good idea to ditch the computer and use a whiteboard or post-it notes.
 Or, you can use Microsoft Teams' whiteboard feature.
 Or Miro.
 Whatever works for you.

 This is simple: